jamwaffles/jamwaffles.github.io/_posts/2016-04-26-rust-logentries-docker.md

 ## Conclusions and next steps

 Rust's strict type system caused me quite a bit of friction coming from a loosely-typed Node ecosystem, but once you get the hang of it the compile time checking and comprehensive, required error handling makes for very safe code.
 You'll notice above that only one variable is `mut`able.
 I'm not doing anything fancy with pointers so it doesn't add much for memory safety, but it allows the compiler to make sure I'm not doing anything stupid reassigning variables and such.

-In part 2 (coming soon) I'll go through taking our parsed data and writing it into a Postgres database periodically.